 This month has been testimony to that.
 We’ve averaged 3 shoots a week in August, and I’m sure I’m missing a few.
 Starting September 2nd, we will have 5 shoots in 7 days.
 Quite the turnaround from 1 shoot every 1-3 months.
 Most of the shoots have been down in Odessa and Midland.

 The best part, for me, is hearing my dad say that he is proud of me.
 I’m almost 30 years old and that still means the world to me.

-As far as what we have accomplished, we have completed our first set of spots for the Sewell Family of Companies (those should go live today).
+As far as what we have accomplished, we have completed our first set of television commercials for the Sewell Family of Companies in Odessa, TX (those should go live today).
 Big thanks to Ashley Brooks for helping out (again) and we hate that she is moving away Also, big thanks to Reid Miller.
 He shot our behind-the-scenes photos and video and was a great extra pair of hands to have on deck.

-We’ve also finished up an ad for the West Texas Food Bank.
+We’ve also finished up a TV commercial for the West Texas Food Bank, also in Odessa.
 They are auctioning off a Shelby GT in a few weeks so, we got to take that out and have some fun (more on that soon).

 We’ve done some contract work for a few places where we just shoot and turn over the footage.
 Landtroop strategies had us come out the the Food Bank in Odessa and shoot a press conference where BHP Billiton donated $650,000 to two different causes.

 Coming up, we are going back to Carter’s Furniture to start work on their fall and holiday TV commercials.
 We’re also starting work with an attorney in Lubbock who wants to put out some TV commercials that will shake the paradigm of local attorney ads and we will finally have something on air in Lubbock.

 Hopefully, within the next few days, we will get some of our completed work up for all the world to see.
 In the meantime, enjoy these behind-the-scenes photos